Diocese of Taungngu (Catholic)

-The Roman Catholic Diocese of Taungngu (Lat: Diocesis Tunguensis) is a diocese of the Latin Church of the Roman Catholic Church in Taungoo, Myanmar.
-The current bishop is Isaac Danu, appointed in 1989.
+The Diocese of Taungngu (Lat: Diocesis Tunguensis) is a Latin Catholic diocese of the Catholic Church in Taungoo, Myanmar.
+The current bishop is John Saw Gawdy, appointed in 2023.

 History

 Erected in 1870, the diocese has the distinction of being one of the oldest in all of Myanmar.
 Originally established as the Apostolic Vicariate of Eastern Burma, in 1927 the Vicariate was subdivided, and the Apostolic Prefecture of Kentung established.
 The Prefecture would eventually become the Diocese of Kengtung.
 At the same time, the old Vicariate was renamed the Apostolic Vicariate of Toungoo.

 In 1955, the Vicariate was elevated to a full diocese.
 In 1961, the diocese would be again subdivided, and the diocese of Taunggyi, the future Archdiocese of Taunggyi established.

 Finally in 1996, the diocese was renamed to the diocese of Taungngu.
 The diocese is currently suffragan to the Archdiocese of Taunggyi.